nodejs/node/doc/api/n-api.md

  - `[out] result`: Pointer to the wrapped C++ class instance.

 Returns `napi_ok` if the API succeeded.

+Retrieves a native instance that was previously wrapped in a JavaScript object using `napi_wrap()`.

 When JavaScript code invokes a method or property accessor on the class, the corresponding `napi_callback` is invoked.
 If the callback is for an instance